 - Three distinct types of segregation exist: administrative segregation, disciplinary segregation and protective custody.
 MORE

 - The most promising way to decrease our reliance on incarceration is to adopt an approach that will not only reduce our reliance on incarceration in the short term but also offer demonstrate crime prevention benefits in the long term.
 MORE

 - Reinvesting in schools and community recreation areas offer an opportunity for altering the trajectories of youth residing disadvantaged communities.
 MORE

 - For the first time in more than three decades, prison populations have begun to decline, largely due to cuts in state budgets that directly impact correctional budgets.
 MORE

-Natasha Frost, Associate Professor of Criminology and Criminal Justice at Northeastern University, is an expert in mass incarceration, punishment and social control.
+Natasha Frost, Professor of Criminology and Criminal Justice at Northeastern University, is an expert in mass incarceration, punishment and social control.